raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 This can be done using the inbuilt wireless features of the Raspberry Pi 3 or Raspberry Pi Zero W, or by using a suitable USB wireless dongle that supports access point mode.
 It is possible that some USB dongles may need slight changes to their settings.
 If you are having trouble with a USB wireless dongle, please check the forums.

-This documentation was tested on a Raspberry Pi 3B running Raspbian Buster Lite (Jul.
+This documentation was tested on a Raspberry Pi 3B running a factory installation of Raspbian Buster Lite (Jul.
 2019).

 ## Before you start